Lindronics/skipper-reference/skipper_reference.typ

 = Mooring

+== Regional Differences

 == Stern-to

 Stern-to mooring is especially common in the Mediterranean.
+The boat is moored using two stern lines and one or two bow lines.
+In some countries, it is common for a "marinero" to assist mooring.
+In this case, it is not required for crew to step off.

+The most common form of bow line is a "lazy line".
+These are lines which are attached to the pontoon on one end, and to a ring on the sea floor ahead of the bow on the other end.
 If no bow lines are available, an anchor needs to be used instead.
-In some countries, it is common for a mariner to hold up a lazy line which needs to be picked up using the boat hook.

-Stern fenders are necessary to prevent the boat colliding with the quay.
+Since stern-to mooring usually implies that boats wil be moored right next to each other without being separated by a finger pontoon, fenders should be mounted at boat-height on both sides.
+There should be a strong emphasis on protecting the widest part of the boat.
+The quarter is usually less exposed than during side-to mooring.
+Additionally, a stern fender might be useful.

 #figure(
     image(
         "res/mooring/stern-to-with-lazylines.svg",
-        height: 20%,
+        height: 30%,
     ),
     caption: [
         Mooring stern-to with two lazy lines.
     ]
 )

+The ideal procedure for stern-to mooring involves several steps:

+1. Motor backwards towards the quaywall.
+It is recommended to face astern to improve visibility.
+Once close enough to the pontoon, stop the boat with a short burst of forward power.
+2. Attach two stern lines to cleats on the pontoon.
+This is done either by crew stepping off or by a marinero assisting the maneuver.
+The lines should be slightly longer than the desired final position of the boat (1m longer is a good starting value).
+As soon as the lines are attached, engage forward power to keep them under tension.
+This will prevent the bow from being pushed sideways.
+3. Pick up the lazy lines which should be attached to the pontoon.
+This is usually done using the boat hook.
+There might only be one, but two is ideal.
+Walk the lazy line forward to the bow, making sure to keep the pontoon end slack, so it will not get pulled underneath the boat, fouling the propeller.
+Attach the lazy lines to the bow cleats, pulling the bow end as tight as possible.
+4. Once lazy lines are attached, motor backwards to test whether they have good tension to hold the boat in the desired position.
+Take up the slack in the stern lines.
+The boat should now be tightly moored.

 == Alongside

-- Install fenders on expected side at water height.
+When mooring alongside to a finger pontoon or quay wall, put as many fenders as possible on the side that will face the pontoon.
+Make sure to use the adequate height for the pontoon.
+The quarter will be exposed, so make sure to protect it with a strong fender.

-- Prepare bow and stern lines using the respective cleats.
+1. Prepare bow and stern lines using the respective cleats.
 Have the crew ready to step off near the shrouds.
 Make sure the lines are on the outside of the guardrails.
-- If approaching a single sideways pontoon or wall (e.g. the fuel pontoon), approach at roughly a $45 #sym.degree$ angle.
+2. If approaching a single sideways pontoon or wall (e.g. the fuel pontoon), approach at roughly a $45 #sym.degree$ angle.
 Switch to neutral.
-When the bow is roughly a meter from the pontoon, steer over all the way.
+When the bow is roughly a meter from the pontoon, steer hard over away from the pontoon.
+If you are uncomfortable with the size of the boat, have a crew member at the bow or shrouds announce the distance.
 The bow should turn away from the pontoon and the remaining momentum should be enough to slowly drift towards it.
-- Use a backwards burst to stop the boat.
-When next to pontoon/wall and stopped, have crew step off and run bow and stern lines around the appropriate cleats.
+3. Use a backwards burst to stop the boat.
+When next to pontoon and stopped, have crew step off and run bow and stern lines around the appropriate cleats.
-- Adjust both lines until in desired position.
+4. Adjust both lines until in desired position.
 Affix bow and stern lines.
-- If at mooring for longer time and there is a risk of surging, add springs.
+5. If at mooring for longer time and there is a risk of surging, add springs.
 There are two possible setups for this, depending on the cleat situation on the boat and pontoon/wall.
 The line running towards the bow and stopping the boat from surging forwards is defined as the bow spring.

 #figure(
     grid(